 - 3–6"-diameter pots are commonly used for retail herb production.

 - We recommend a 4"-diameter pot to provide a nice balance between space considerations and growing an optimal plant size for good market appearance and value.

 - Seeds can be sown directly into the retail container OR sown into a plug tray and transplant into the retail container, 2–3 weeks later, to finish.

-- Refer to Johnny's Growing Information, located on our website and seed package backs, for variety-specific sowing recommendations.
+- Refer to Johnny's Growing Information on our website and on the seed package backs, for variety-specific sowing recommendations.

 Times listed below are approximate — they may vary with growing conditions.